Specific Psychological Distress: Manic Depression (Bipolar Disorder)

-Additional information on bipolar disorder is available from CounsellingResource.com, including the symptoms of manic depression and coping with the disorder.
+Additional information on bipolar disorder is available from the Mental Health Reference site, including the symptoms of manic depression.

 Specific Psychological Distress